aramelias/DAV/README.md

-# Data Analysis And Virtualisation
+# Data Analysis And Visualisation
 This is the github repo of Alex van Alphen, Aram Elias, Tim Müller en Mirka Schoute, otherwise known as Group 27.
 All the files of their project can be found on this repo.